 While I don't think I ever managed to achieve balance across all areas of my life, at exactly the same time, I probably managed to achieve a reasonable amount of it.
 That way most of our children's, and parent needs, were met most of the time.

-Why go to the effort of trying to save time?
+Why go to any effort to try to save time?

 You can only spend time once

-You can prioritize what is most important (e.g. reading to your children) over what is urgent (e.g. phone call)
+You learn to prioritize what is most important (e.g. reading to your children) over what is urgent (e.g. phone call)

-You can automate many routine activities (e.g. meal preparation)
+You can automate many routine activities (e.g. meal preparation, shopping, )